7 Gorgeous Lake Como Villas & Gardens You Have to Visit

 Similar to Villa Balbianello, you have the option to visit the gardens only, or the gardens and museum.
 I would 100% recommend choosing the combined ticket as the interior of the villa is fantastic.

 The garden of Villa Monastero is absolutely beautiful too, and there’s plenty to see and explore.
-The park stretches almost two kilometers long, from Varenna to Fiumelatte.
+Stretching nearly two kilometers from Varenna to Fiumelatte, the park is perfect for a leisurely stroll.

 How to Get There